-Parents want their kids to be safe when they travel, and will usually accompany them on their trips across the seas.
-However, they’re not always going to be able to travel like this.
-Many mums and dads need to know: what’s the process of insuring a child who travels on their own?
+You always want your kids to be safe when they travel, but there are going to be times when you aren’t able to accompany them on their trips across the seas.
+So, what is the process of insuring a child who travels on their own?

 When it comes to taking out a travel insurance policy for your child, there are a few different options:

 So, one way or another, they’re going to be covered under an adult policy.
-The only real difference is if you’re travelling with multiple kids.
-In that situation, multiple children under the age of 18 can be covered under the one policy.
+The only real difference is if you’re travelling with multiple children; in this situation, most insurers will cover multiple dependent children under the adult’s policy.

-Not really.
-Since they’re being insured by an adult policy, you can expect them to be covered to the same extent as you are when you travel.
-For full details on their coverage, read through their product disclosure statement before taking out a policy, or speak directly to the insurer.
+There are no differences between travel insurance for a child or an adult.
+Since your child is being insured by their own cover, you can expect them to be covered to the same extent as you are when you travel.
+For full details on their coverage, read through their Product Disclosure Statement (PDS) before taking out a policy, or speak directly to the insurer.

 Absolutely!
-Airlines have different rules for kids travelling unaccompanied, but those rules remain consistent across different carriers.1
+Airlines have different rules for kids travelling unaccompanied, but those rules often remain consistent across different carriers.

-As mentioned, however, children over the age of 12 can usually book as an adult, and travel under the same guidelines and restrictions that the rest of us must adhere to.
+However, as mentioned, children over the age of 12 can usually book as an adult, and travel under the same guidelines and restrictions that the rest of us must adhere to.

 Always check with your airline prior to making any bookings to ensure your situation if met by their conditions.

 The nightmare of every parent; what would happen if something goes wrong on your child’s journey?
 The flight could be delayed or cancelled due to bad weather.
 Once they’re overseas, they could become injured or lose their belongings.
 This isn’t to say these things will happen; however, it’s important to be prepared for these scenarios.